Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab7/README.md

 After completing this lab, you will be able to:

+* Configure FIR Compiler as a singe rate filter.

 * Configure FIR Compiler as an Interpolator or Decimator with Integer or Fixed-Fractional rate change.

-* Configure FIR Compiler as a singe rate filter.

-* Choose correct hardware oversampling specification format in order to get required output sample rate.
+* Choose correct hardware oversampling specification format in order to get the required output sample rate.

 ### Procedure

-This lab has four primary parts:
+This lab has five primary parts:

 * In Step 1 you will learn how to configure FIR Compiler as a single rate filter.